krisleech/ma/README.md

 # Ma 間

+*A micro library providing Ruby objects with Publish-Subscribe capabilities*

 > Ma (間) is a Japanese word which can be roughly translated as "gap", "space", "pause" or "the space between two structural parts."

+* Use as an alternative to callbacks and observers
+* Connect objects based on context without permanence
+* Publish events synchronously or asynchronously

 ## Usage